 Capital assets.
-The Town's investment in capital assets for its governmental activities as of June 30, 2021, amounts to \$97,363,754 (net of accumulated depreciation).
-(See Note 6) This investment in capital assets includes land, construction in progress, land improvements, buildings and improvements, machinery and equipment, vehicles, and infrastructure.
+The Town's investment in capital assets for its governmental activities as of June 30, 2022, amounts to \$115,673,319 (net of accumulated depreciation).
+(SEE NOTE 6) This investment in capital assets includes land, construction in progress, land improvements, buildings and improvements, machinery and equipment, vehicles, and infrastructure.

-2020-2021 marked an important milestone regarding Capital Expenditures for the Town.
-The Town Council has budgeted the value of one mil for Capital Expenditures into the operating budget.
-This mindset will allow the Town to catch-up on several capital expenditures that has deferred.
+The 2019-20 fiscal year marked an important milestone regarding Capital Expenditures for the Town.
+The Town Council has budgeted the value of one mil for Capital Expenditures into the operating budget, this continued in 2021-22.
+This mindset will allow the Town to fund capital expenditures on an annual/current basis.

-Some noteworthy capital expenditures in 2020-2021 include:
+Some noteworthy capital expenditures in 2021-22 include: